Join the Waitlist!

 — Lauren W., Portland, OR“I am materially more prepared for multiple types of disasters and have shared insights and product recommendations with friends.
 I also enjoyed Annie’s presentation style so much that I invited two friends to join me at her next workshop.
 I’ll continue to share Come What Mayday as the most efficient way to prepare for emergencies that we recognize are becoming are increasingly common.”

-— Sarah G., Washington, D.C.“WOW!!
+— Deanna S., Richmond, VA“WOW!!
 This course was so encouraging.
 It gave me so many tools and helped me come up with plans that fit my life.
 I had been feeling stuck when it came to preparing for severe weather emergencies or the potential for other disasters even though I knew it was important.
 This helped me get past my overwhelm and get going.
 I’m happy to say that I have a water plan now, a new way of thinking about food in my cupboards, and strategies for when the heat or air conditioning are out to name a few.
 This helped me realize there’s a lot more that’s in my control to prepare for and that is a relief.
 Highly recommend.”